C# Local Environment Setup

-- These steps are to be carried out after a project has been created and cloned to your local environment.
+The steps in this article are to be carried out after an app has been created and cloned to your local environment.

 - When configuring the server, ensure there is a SQL Server (not Windows User) user with the above credentials.